 It is noteworthy that we observed that NEDD4L is predominantly present within the soluble and cytosolic cell compartment upon biochemical fractionation, and that the enzyme most likely regulates the OGG1 protein present within this fraction in response to oxidative stress, and not the protein bound to chromatin.
 This is consistent with our other previous studies, including those on Pol β and PNKP (Parsons et al., 2008;Parsons et al., 2009;Parsons et al., 2012;Carter and Parsons, 2016), demonstrating that ubiquitylation-dependent regulation of BER protein levels occurs within the cytosol and that this is a mechanism for allowing increases in protein that can then be transported to the nucleus to promote DNA damage repair.
 We found that the elevation in OGG1 protein levels are relatively moderate post-IR (up to 1.45-fold), although again this is consistent with our previously reported evidence and which shows that BER is finely tuned according to the levels of DNA damage stress.
 However, predictably there should exist another E3 ubiquitin ligase(s) that specifically regulates the nuclear protein levels of OGG1 and/or its association with chromatin.
 Indeed, in the initial chromatography fractionation of HeLa cell extracts we demonstrated that another, albeit weaker, ubiquitylation activity exists in the PC1000 fraction which largely contains proteins that have an affinity for DNA.
 This enzymatic activity needs to be purified and identified for subsequent detailed analysis.
 Another question that needs to be resolved is the sensing mechanism that modulates the E3 ubiquitin ligase activity of NEDD4L towards OGG1 in response to oxidative stress.
-This could occur either at the transcriptional level, and speculatively may involve DDB2 as described above, or could involve regulation of enzymatic activity through post-translational modifications.(Carter and Parsons, 2016)(Bhakat et al., 2006)
+This could occur either at the transcriptional level, and speculatively may involve DDB2 as described above, or could involve regulation of enzymatic activity through post-translational modifications.
+Indeed, the C-terminus of OGG1 containing the lysine 341 ubiquitylation site discovered here, has been shown to be subjected to a number of different post-translational modifications, including phosphorylation and acetylation (Carter and Parsons, 2016).
+Interestingly, lysine 341 and additionally lysine 338, have been shown to be targets for acetylation by the acetyltransferase, p300 (Bhakat et al., 2006).
+It was discovered that following oxidative stress, the level of acetylated OGG1 increased and enhanced enzymatic turnover.
+It is therefore tempting to suggest a model that NEDD4L and p300 act as molecular switches to either inhibit or activate, respectively the activity of OGG1 in response to DNA damage by targeting lysine 341.
+This could be a mechanism through which the BER pathway efficiently responds to cellular oxidative DNA damage and helps promote genome stability.
+The potential cross-talk between ubiquitylation and acetylation (and other PTMs) of OGG1 though, requires further investigation.